marknotton/env/README.md

 `envmod.getData()`

+*First parameter can be a direct request for a variable.*
-*First parameter can be the path to your .env file relative to the gulpfile.js*
+*Second parameter can be the path to your .env file relative to the gulpfile.js*

 ------